Eye Exams in Fort Myers, Naples, Cape Coral & Bonita Springs

 Just as it’s important to visit your medical doctor for a yearly check-up, it’s equally essential to visit your eye doctor for an annual eye exam.

-Certain medical conditions such as diabetes and high blood pressure may require you to see your eye doctor more frequently to ensure your vision isn’t decreasing due to your physical health.
-If you’re looking for an eye specialist for your next eye exam in Florida, Snead Eye Group has offices in Fort Myers, Cape Coral, Bonita Springs, and Naples.
+Certain medical conditions, such as diabetes and high blood pressure, may require you to see your eye doctor more frequently to ensure your vision isn’t decreasing due to your physical health.
+If you’re looking for an eye specialist for your next eye exam in Southwest Florida, Snead Eye Group has offices in Fort Myers, Cape Coral, Bonita Springs, and Naples.

 What Should I Expect During an Eye Examination?